 You may also want to show how other aspects of culture - i.e. literature, music, film, politics, fashion, etc. - have helped you develop both intellectually and artistically.

 - The art work you submit does not need to include examples of your work in your intended major.
 The work should emphasize your strongest skillsets and show us how you think.

 - Edit your work.
 Quality is more important than quantity.
 Limit your art samples to 5 to 8 consistent pieces.
 Work completed within the last two years is usually the strongest.

 Specific Requirements for the following Majors:

-Entertainment Arts (doesn’t apply to Video)
+Entertainment Arts (doesn’t apply to Digital Film)